 Deep television libraries often span hundreds or thousands of episodes.

-Accessing the moments that drive digital typically depends on a handful of lifers who have seen everything, or months to years of manual research to build a searchable archive.
+Accessing the moments that drive digital usually depends on a handful of lifers who remember everything, or long, manual research cycles to build a usable archive.

-ClipMiner replaces institutional memory and long research cycles with a system your digital team can query in minutes.
+ClipMiner removes those bottlenecks by replacing institutional memory and slow workflows with a system your team can query in minutes.

-We developed a focused stack and workflow that transforms deep content libraries into something your team can search in minutes.
+We built a focused stack and workflow that turns deep content libraries into something your team can search in minutes.

-We ingest individual broadcast caption files and related materials through automation, transforming fragmented archives into a private AI search engine built exclusively on your content.
+Broadcast caption files and related materials are ingested through automation, transforming fragmented archives into a private AI search engine built exclusively on your content.

-Built for deep television libraries with hundreds or thousands of episodes and digital upside worth exploring or revisiting.
+ClipMiner is built for digital teams working inside deep television libraries with hundreds or thousands of episodes.

-If accessing usable moments depends on institutional memory or lengthy research cycles, this changes the equation.
+If accessing usable moments depends on institutional memory or lengthy research cycles, this makes the entire archive instantly searchable.

 ClipMiner is built by digital producers with billions of views across all major platforms on behalf of multiple global entertainment brands.